-I tested the Pure One S12 for six weeks to see if it was worthy of a spot in our round-up of the best cordless vacuums, giving myself time to use each attachment and use the vacuum in each setting.
+I tested the Pure One S12 for six weeks to see if it was any good, giving myself time to use each attachment and use the vacuum in each setting.
 Keep reading to discover if this is the best vacuum for your home, and to see exactly how it performed in our tests.

 - Model number: Pure One S12

 - Dimensions: 10.3 x 8.8 x 44”

 - Cleaning width: 10.3 inches

 - Accessories: crevice tool, long crevice tool, hair cleaning tool, mini power brush, dusting brush, LED power brush, mounting dock